Wind and whales: ‘No evidence’ links projects to deaths - NewsBreak

 “While these whale deaths are tragic, they are not related to Dominion Energy’s Coastal Virginia Offshore Wind activities,” said Jeremy Slayton, a company spokesman.
 “There are currently only three offshore wind vessels operating off Virginia’s coast and they were in port between Feb.
 6 and Feb.
 13.”

-The post Wind and whales: ‘No evidence’ links projects to deaths appeared first on Iowa Capital Dispatch .
+The post Wind and whales: ‘No evidence’ links projects to deaths appeared first on Virginia Mercury .

 Comments / 0